JawsomeJess/broken-hashserve/README.md

 ## Postman

-A postman collection has also been included.
+A postman collection has also been included as extra.
+Postman can be downloaded from https://www.postman.com/downloads/ Once Postman is downloaded you can import this collection by going to import > file.
 Postman does not allow for multiple connections to run in parallel so this collection does not cover all the test cases.